 What is the PSA test?

-- Recent vigorous exercise
+• Recent vigorous exercise

-- Recent ejaculation
+• Recent ejaculation

-- Some medications
+• Some medications

-Why isn’t the test offered more widely?
+Why isn’t the PSA test offered to all men?

 Many prostate cancers don’t cause problems for men during their lifetime because they are very slow-growing.

-Treatment options include surgery, radiotherapy and hormone therapy, and side effects of these treatments such as incontinence and erectile dysfunction6 can have a significant impact on everyday life.
+Treatment for prostate cancer can mean having surgery, radiotherapy and hormone therapy.
+The side effects of these treatments - such as incontinence and erectile dysfunction - can have a significant impact on everyday life.

-The pros and cons7
+The pros and cons

-More research is needed to find a way of diagnosing prostate cancers that are likely to cause harm, so that we only treat men whose lives are at risk.
+More research is needed to find a way of diagnosing prostate cancers that are likely to cause harm, so we only treat men whose lives are at risk.